 RUGGHUBELHUTTE HIKE: COMPLETE GUIDE

-The hike to and from Rugghubelhutte is the adventure but dropping your bag down, enjoying a good meal in the mountains and witnessing sunrise and sunset from the patio of the mountain hut is an experience I will never forget.
-I hiked up from Engelberg and was gifted an incredible, fiery red sunset and then after a great dinner and night of rest, the sunset produced another glowing display in the sky.
+The hike to and from Rugghubelhutte is an adventure but dropping your bag down, enjoying a good meal in the mountains, and witnessing sunrise and sunset from the patio of the mountain hut is an experience I will never forget.
+I hiked up from Engelberg and was gifted an incredible, fiery red sunset, and then after a great dinner and night of rest, the sunset produced another glowing display in the sky.

 RUGGHUBELHUTTE HIKE DETAILS